syncfusion-content/blazor-docs/blazor/pdfviewer/magnification.md

 ---
 layout: post
 title: Magnification in Blazor PDF Viewer Component | Syncfusion
-description: Learn about Magnification in Blazor PDF Viewer component of Syncfusion, and more details.
+description: Learn here all about Magnification in Syncfusion Blazor PDF Viewer component and more.
 platform: Blazor
 control: PDF Viewer
 documentation: ug
 ---

-# Magnification
+# Magnification in Blazor PDF Viewer Component

 The built-in toolbar of PDF Viewer contains the following zooming options: